adjspecies/work.adjectivespecies.com/posts/engagement.md

 But above even that, [a][s] itself needs to change.
 We need to have a conversation about what needs this resource fills.

-* What roles does the project play within the fandom, now that it's been around for for five and a half years?</li>
+* What roles does the project play within the fandom, now that it's been around for for five and a half years?
-* Are articles and data still the best way to engage with an audience, or should we branch out?</li>
+* Are articles and data still the best way to engage with an audience, or should we branch out?
-* Is the voice of the project too broad, or not broad enough?</li>
+* Is the voice of the project too broad, or not broad enough?
 * Should the project try to expand, or reduce its scope?
-Should it spin off new projects, or should it - and we need to admit this as a possibility - decide that 5 years was a good run and draw a line at the end of the page?</li>
+Should it spin off new projects, or should it - and we need to admit this as a possibility - decide that 5 years was a good run and draw a line at the end of the page?

 [a][s] is a good thing.
 I'll always stand by that.
 It became a resource for talking about the fandom from several different angles.
 Writers picked up their own voices and added them into this weird and weirdly wonderful stream of posts that ran on for years.